jmkng/zenin/README.md

 Zenin defines [CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_cascading_variables/Using_CSS_custom_properties) that can be modified to change the appearance of many elements in the user interface.

 Many variables are applied broadly throughout the interface, such as `--background`, which is used as a general background color.
-However, more specific variables like `--pane-background` also exist for targeting focused areas of the interface.
+However, more specific variables like `--pane-background` also exist for targeting specific areas.

 You may also redefine a variable only for a small part of the interface: